 Osteoporosis

-Collapse and wedging of the atrophic vertebral bones may appear under minimal stress.
-Skilled care will be required to treat the fracture or alleviate the pain.
+Collapse and wedging of the atrophic vertebral bones may This condition is found in many elderly people.
+Oral appear under minimal stress.
+Skilled care will be required to medications may be administered. treat the fracture or alleviate the pain.